TRaSH-Guides/Guides/includes/sqp/1-4k-why.md

 - Your used media player device (ATV, Shield, Smart TV App, etc).
 - Tautulli screenshot when playing a `BHDStudio 2160p` with `DV HDR10`.
 - Info what your TV is reporting DV or HDR10.
-- Tautulli screenshot when playing a `Hybrid WEBDL 2160p` with `DV HDR10`.
+- Tautulli screenshot when playing a `WEBDL 2160p` with `DV HDR10`.
 - Info what your TV is reporting DV or HDR10.